The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 Alternatively, you can wait and buy an autograph book once you get to the park.
 These will oftentimes be more expensive though!

-If you’re more into collecting pins than autographs, then consider picking up a few Disney pins before your trip!
+If you’re more into collecting pins than autographs, then bring a few pins with you on your trip!
 That way, you’ll arrive at the parks ready to trade with other guests and cast members.

 Disney Pins - Best Disneyland Souvenirs

-If you don’t like getting wet or don’t want to even chance getting soaked on water rides like Splash Mountain or Grizzly River Run, then you ought to bring a light, disposable poncho with you!
+If you don’t like getting wet or don’t want to risk getting soaked on water rides like Tiana’s Bayou Adventure or Grizzly River Run, then you should bring a light, disposable poncho with you.

 Get a set of disposable rain ponchos that come in a multi-pack so your family can avoid the wetness if they choose to.